 Understand Our Process

-We are at the ready to help you take action and recover damages if you are a commercial property owner or manager.
+The commercial building hurricane claims lawyers at Tighe P.A. are at the ready to help you take action and recover damages if you are a commercial property owner or manager.
 Our expert team will come assess all levels of damage at your property as quickly as possible.
 In addition, we will collaborate with you to prepare all financial documents and other proof you need to process your claim with the insurer.

 The important thing to remember is that commercial policies are designed to put the burden of proof on the insured, meaning you will have to jump through hoops to get the payments you are entitled to.
 Any contractual misstep could cost you your ability to collect on your claim or at least reduce your opportunity to receive a full recovery for damages.